digi-embedded/meta-digi/README.md

 device information to help Digi resolve the issue more quickly.

 1. In the device, run the command 'sysinfo'.
 This generates the following file:
-   /tmp/<current timestamp>.txt.gz.
+   /tmp/&lt;current timestamp>.txt.gz.
-2. Attach the <current timestamp>.txt.gz file to your support ticket.
+2. Attach the &lt;current timestamp>.txt.gz file to your support ticket.